jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 * checking  the values  for strings,  integers (including  the special case of integers used as booleans)  and reals.
-This check is done both when creating an instance and when updating it through accessors.
+This check is done both when creating  an instance  and when updating  it through  an accessor replacing the old value by a new one.

 * using  accessors to  read a  property, to  replace its  value (after checking it) and sometimes to increment it,